 The Don’ts Of Maintaining The Cleanliness Of Your Razor

-The metal, as well as the wood combination of several straight razors in the industry, guarantees durability.
+The metal and wood combination of several straight razors in the industry guarantees durability.
 However, if you clean it often by following the right procedures, you shall save time plus additional expenses.

 1. Don’t Wet The Scales Of Your Razor

 A straight shaver is a great investment.
-But, you also need to know how to maintain it, as discussed in the previous sections of this article.
+But you also need to know how to maintain it, as discussed in the previous sections of this article.
 Unless you are cleaning one that has a straight metal handle, you are better off keeping the water away from its scales.
-That’s appended to the fact that the scales are made from different yet unique materials.
+That’s appended to the scales being made from different yet unique materials.

 While some of them cannot tolerate excess moisture, some materials may end up absorbing that moisture.
 When that happens, it usually transfers it to the blade.
-When it gets to that point, it forms a major water spot on the shaver.
+It forms a major water spot on the shaver when it gets to that point.
 This will result in rust.
 To successfully clean your blades, you need to use a moist cloth.
-It should also be clean and disinfected using an anti-bacterial antiseptic.
+It should also be cleaned and disinfected using an anti-bacterial antiseptic.

 2. Don’t Leave Your Razor On The Sink